 The annual walking pilgrimage to Martyrs’ Shrine is open to boys and girls between grade 7 and university age.
 It is supervised by Fr Martin Hilbert and several adult helpers.
 The total walking distance is roughly 120 km, mainly along bicycle and snowmobile trails, or roads with sparse traffic.
 There will be daily Mass, Rosary, and other prayers.
 Along the way pilgrims are hosted generously by parishes in places such as Alliston, Angus, Phelpston, and at Mount Saint Louis Moonstone.
+Information and a registration form can be found here.
 Please contact Fr.
-Martin for more information.
+Martin to register.

 Life Chain (September or October)

 Every year parishioners and seminarians protest silently with signs for one hour at the intersection of Keele and Bloor, praying for the country to recognize the sanctity of life.

 After the Holy Thursday Mass, the Filipino tradition of celebrating Pabasa begins in Holy Family Parish Hall, with music and prayers, running all through the night, tracing the life and Passion of Jesus.

 Regular social events are held at St Vincent de Paul Parish, including concerts, parish dinners, and guest lectures.
 Keep an eye on the parish bulletin for announcements.